timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART I-GENERAL PROVISIONS/CHAPTER 1-GENERAL/CHAPTER 1-GENERAL.md

   * (B) the Secretary of the Navy, with respect to matters concerning the Navy or the Marine Corps;

-  * (C) the Secretary of the Air Force, with respect to matters concerning the Air Force;
+  * (C) the Secretary of the Air Force, with respect to matters concerning the Air Force or the Space Force;

   * (D) the Secretary of Homeland Security, with respect to matters concerning the Coast Guard;